kmecke/WpfEyes/README.md

 # WpfEyes

 You are looking for Xeyes, X-Eyes, WinEyes?
 Well those eyes that are looking at your mouse cursor?
+Here you go!

 Please provide feedback how it works for you and what improvements you see.